Children's bikes are sold in a lot of places, but the best ones come from bike shops.

 Jamis X 20

 The X.20 is a very cool little mountain bike sporting a light weight aluminum frame and front suspension.
 It comes with six simple to operate gears for easy pedaling, and hand brakes for quick, safe stops.
 It's a great little bike for the seven or eight year old at your house.
-(Also available in lime or raspberry.)
+(Also available in electric blue or raspberry.)

 Jamis Capri 20

 The Capri is Jamis's 20" girls bike.
 It has a light weight aluminum frame, a low stand-over height for easy mounting, six simple to operate gears, and hand brakes for safe stops.
-Also available in sugar lavender, and pink.

 Boys 20" Single Speeds